 Chapel Hill Tire Battery Replacement and Care

 If you are experiencing battery issues, contact the experts at Chapel Hill Tire.
 Our shops are open to serve the needs of Triangle-area residents, and our mechanics are completing curbside service and free pickup and delivery to protect the health of our customers and our employees.
 Additionally, if you are worried about driving your vehicle with a compromised battery, our mechanics will come to you!
-Make your appointment here online with Chapel Hill Tire to get the new battery you need in Raleigh, Chapel Hill, Durham, or Carrboro today!
+Make your appointment here online with Chapel Hill Tire to get the new battery you need in Raleigh, Apex, Chapel Hill, Durham, or Carrboro today!